Choirmaster Gareth Malone has had his work cut out. He’s been working in schools and communities in England to try and change attitudes to singing.

 Gareth Malone, a choirmaster for the London Symphony Orchestra, became a cult hero in 2007 with the broadcast of the documentary ‘The Choir’.

 Just in time, ‘Phoenix’ begin to gel, and with new bonds of trust and receptiveness, they begin to truly perform.
-After a respectable performance in Asia, students were tearful reflecting upon how beautiful the experience was: not only a remarkable achievement, but a new-found community.
+After a respectable performance in Asia, students tearfully reflected how beautiful the experience was: not only a remarkable achievement, but a new-found community.

 The Choir II, ‘Boys Don’t Sing’

 One year later, Gareth took on an even tougher challenge.
-He joined Lancaster School, Leicester, with the ambition of forming a choir and taking it to the Royal Albert Hall.
+He joined the all-boys Lancaster School, Leicester, with the ambition of forming a choir and taking it to the Royal Albert Hall.

-No barriers to entry, which encouraged boys with dyslexia and cancer to participate.
-This was about progression and confidence building as much as it was about quality, and the raw final performance is a proud moment.
+No barriers to entry encouraged boys with illness and learning difficulties to participate.
+This was about progression and confidence-building as much as it was about quality, and the raw final performance is a proud moment.

-When young choristers emerge several weeks into Gareth’s tenure at the sports school, finally less afraid to reveal their guarded secret pastimes, we realise just how inhibitive a school environment can be.
+‘The Choir’ brings different groups together in a phase of enlightenment.
+The most touching moments are wrapped in humour, subtlety, or human nature.
+When young choristers emerge several weeks into Gareth’s tenure, finally unafraid to reveal their guarded secret, we realise just how inhibitive a school environment can be.
 The series finishes, delightfully, with their choral rendition of Pie Jesu.